pkellner/pkellner/_posts/2023-04-02-building-a-bootstrap-5-legend-with-chatgpt-help.md

 # Introduction

 Lately, my mind has been 100% expanded by what ChatGPT can do to help me with my programming tasks.
-Especially tasks where I don't consider my an expert and I need some help.
-This morning, as I'm working on the demo for an upcoming course I'm working on titled "Server Component Fundamentals in React 18" for Pluralsight, I decided I needed a legend.
+Especially tasks where I don't consider myself an expert, and I need some help.
+This morning, as I'm working on the demo for an upcoming course titled "Server Component Fundamentals in React 18" for Pluralsight, I decided I needed a legend.
 Normally I don't do a wireframe for something so simple, but since I know you are not in my head, this is what I was thinking.

 ![](/assets/posts/2023-04-02-building-a-bootstrap-5-legend-with-chatgpt-help/0.png)